IamManchanda/IamManchanda/Readme.md

 ### 🤘 Hey, This is Harry!

-Harry is a "Full-stack Web Development Engineer" and is 27 years old.
+Harry is a _Full-stack Web Development Engineer_.
 Harry is a Postgraduate in "Masters of Computer Applications".
+Harry is is 27 years old.

-Till 2019, Harry has worked as a "Frontend Web Developer" but then in 2020, he took a "Career Break" to become a "Full-stack Web Development Engineer".
+Till 2019, Harry has worked as a _Frontend Web Developer_ but then in 2020, he took a _Career Break_ to become a _Full-stack Web Development Engineer_.

-Harry has "5 years" of Full Time Professional experience in "Frontend Development" and is now looking to Grow in his Career by working on projects fully Full-stack.
+Harry has _5 years_ of Full Time Professional experience in _Frontend Development_ and is now looking to Grow in his Career by working on projects fully Full-stack.

-Harry's Favourite Programming Language is "Javascript/TypeScript" and his current full stack revolves around that.
-That being said, he is also Interested in "Python" for Backend API Development.
+Harry's Favourite Programming Language is _Javascript/TypeScript_ and his current full stack revolves around that.
+That being said, he is also Interested in _Python_ for Backend API Development.

-Harry's next Goal is to become DevOPS Engineer & Cloud Solutions Architect (AWS/Google/Azure).
+Harry's next Goal is to become _DevOPS Engineer_ & _Cloud Solutions Architect_ (AWS/Google/Azure).

-Harry is a Developer/Engineer (and not a Designer) but is also Interested in Design stuff & dreams to become a Design Technologist in the future and is interested in exploring more and more on UI/UX Design & Motion Design in upcoming years.
-He also plans to explore learning Native/Hybrid Mobile Apps & Desktop Apps Development.
+Harry is a _Developer/Engineer_ (and not a _Designer_) but is also Interested in Design stuff & dreams to become a _Design Technologist_ in the future and is interested in exploring more and more on _UI/UX Design & Motion Design_ in upcoming years.
+He also plans to explore learning _Native/Hybrid Mobile Apps & Desktop Apps Development_.

 - You can learn more about harry's skills, professional recommendations etc [from here](https://www.linkedin.com/in/harrymanchanda).